How a Patient-First Website Increased Bookings (Without Ads)

 Automate your wellness business with these 5 simple workflows that save hours every week.

-Woman receiving a facial massage with a pink tool on her forehead in a spa setting.
+Woman receiving facial massage with a pink stone tool; spa setting.

 By Jessica Frech Knowles (CEO of Sivvy) November 3, 2025